CindyXWu/robust-socratic/README.md

 ### Training:
 The files cifar_t, dominoes_t and shapes_t handle training of teacher models for the different datasets.
 They are in separate files for historical reasons.
 - distill.py: distillation training for all datasets.
 Does not contain the functions used for training and evaluation, but rather configuration setups.
 Distillation training takes in 3 optional arguments:
   - sweep: whether to use a sweep or not.
-Default True.
+Default False.
   - config_name: name of configuration file to load.
 Default None, which means no config file is loaded.
   - config_num: index of dictionary in configuarion file to use.
   - All configurations are handled as keys to a dictionary, entries of form [int key: str descriptive value].
 The dictionary values are in info_dictionaries.